ingmarboeschen/tableParser/README.md

 ```

 ## Example table
 To demonstrate how tableParser works, this repo contains three documents in DOCX, HTML and PDF format with the same example tables.
 For a quick insight, the processing of example Table 4 is displayed here.

+Input matrix gathered with:
+*table2matrix(file.path)*:

 |  			Variable 		     |  			SSq 		  |  			df 		 |  			MSq 		  |  			F 		    |  			P(>F) 		 |
 |----------------|--------|------|--------|--------|---------|